Dr Lisa Garnham

 Personal statement

-A significant focus of my more recent work has been exploring the type and nature of evidence needed by policy-makers to intervene in the pathways between various social determinants of health and heath inequalities.
-This has involved working in partnership with various levels of government across the UK, as part of both SIPHER and the UK Policy Modelling for Health research consortia.
-I am particualarly interested in the ways in which qualitative research evidence can be effectively incorporated into policy decision-making processes and the impact this has on research participants (both through policy and the research itself).
+A significant focus of my more recent work has been exploring the type and nature of evidence needed by policy decision-makers to intervene in the pathways between various social determinants of health and heath inequalities.
+This has involved working in partnership with various levels of government across the UK, as part of both SIPHER and the Policy Modelling for Health research consortia.
+I am particularly interested in the ways in which qualitative research evidence can be effectively incorporated into policy decision-making processes and the impact this has on research participants (both through policy and the research itself).
+This is part of a broader interest in the role of evidence, and especially non-traditional and innovative evidence forms, in policymaking on ‘wicked’ or intractable problems.

-Before coming to the University of Strathclyde, I worked at Glasgow Centre for Population Health for over ten years, where I carried out policy-facing research on the social determinants of health.
+Before coming to the University of Strathclyde, I worked at Glasgow Centre for Population Health for over ten years, where I carried out participatory, peer-led and policy-facing research on the social determinants of health.
 Prior to this, I worked for a community-led organisation in Clydebank.

 Back to staff profile